Estimated reading time: 5 minutes

-If you’re like billions of other Americans, you begin your day with a cup of coffee .
-It’s no wonder then that the coffee is industry is forecast to grow a staggering 67% by 2022.
+If you’re like millions of other Americans, you begin your day with a cup of coffee.
+It’s no wonder then that the coffee industry is forecast to grow a staggering 67% by 2022.

 But America’s obsession with coffee shops goes beyond its ritual offerings of diverse cups of joe.
-They’re places of discussion, of reunions with old friends, and thanks to the rise of remote work, a place to call your office as well.
+They’re great places of discussion, of reunions with old friends and people we love, and thanks to the rise of remote work, a location to call your office as well.

 All these things combined make starting a coffee shop a fantastic idea for the coffee-loving entrepreneur.

 So, want to know how to open a coffee shop?
-Here are 4 things you must do beforehand.
+Here are four things you must do beforehand.

 1. Form an LLC

-In the age of freelancing and side-hustles, it’s easy to think you can start a business free and clear without incorporating.
+Want to learn how to start a coffee business?
+In the age of freelancing and side-hustles, it’s easy to think you can start a new business free and clear without incorporating.
 But if you want to legitimize your business and protect yourself from lawsuits, incorporating is the best decision you could ever make.

 By forming an LLC or Corporation, you protect your personal assets and safeguard yourself from being personally liable for debts incurred.

-So, if you’re trying to figure out how to open a coffee shop, put forming an LLC at the top of your to-do list.
+So, if you’re trying to figure out how to open a coffee shop, place forming an LLC at the top of your to-do list.

 2. Get the proper licenses and insurance